AdrianMartinezCodes/Yaml2Dot/README.md

 * simple.yaml: Simple YAML data with key-value pairs.
 * small_graph.yaml: A small example YAML data.
 * large_graph.yaml: A larger example YAML data.
+### Sample JSON File
+The `examples` directory contains an example json file for testing and experimentation.
+* sample_json.json: A naively "complex" JSON structure with nested objects and array.

+Please feel free to add more or convert the existing yamls into jsons.

 ### Rendering Example

-To render a sample YAML file, use the following command:
+To render a sample YAML/JSON file, use the following command:

 ```bash
 python __main__.py --input-file examples/small_graph.yaml --output-file small_graph.dot --rankdir LR